Overview & DETAILS

 [Total Score] = [Total Contacts] x [Number of Bumblebees] 3

-Separate Reports will be available for both the 'Home' and the 'Bumblebee' entrants.
+Separate Reports will be available for the 'Home' and the 'Bumblebee' entrants.

 SUBMITTING BUMBLEBEE PHOTOS